rffscghg/MimiRFFSPs.jl/README.md

 emissions = m[:SPs, :gdp]
 ```
 Importantly, note that there is an optional parameter in this component, `id` which defaults to a central run's ID for debugging purposes.
 This parameter to the run with ID `id` in the data.
 By nature of the projections, this component should be run using a Monte Carlo Simulation sampling over the IDs in order to obtain a representative distribution of plausible outcomes.
 See the section below for more information.

+Also note that the `SPs` component has optional arguments `start_year` (default = 2020) and `end_year` (default = 2300) that can be altered to values within the 2020 - 2300 timeframe.
+Timesteps must be annual as of now, but we will add flexibility to this in the future.

 ---